South Korean web culture: Video games as spectator sports

 Video games and the watching of video games is very popular.
 South Korea leads the world in video games as spectator sports.

 Blizzard Entertainment entered into a co-marketing agreement with Korean Air that lasted for six months, in which two of the airline's airplanes on both domestic and international routes prominently displayed StarCraft II advertising featuring Jim Raynor on the fuselage.

-This popularity has led to a natural rise in popular commentators on web games as part of the wider blogging community.
+This popularity has led to a natural rise in famous commentators on web games as part of the wider blogging community.

 It is noted that South Korea served as a significant influence in the development of esports internationally.
 The creation of the Korea e-Sports Association (KeSPA) in October 2003 was the first esports association in the world.
 This organization put into practice various regulations and foundations as well as promoted competitive esports leagues.
 In further expansion of esports across Korea, the Korean Air Force established a military affiliate esports team called Air Force Challenges e-Sports (ACE).
 This allowed those serving their required military time to explore esports as a career.

-Large esports teams have exploded in popularity T1 is the prime epsorts team in South Korea.
-Hold a number 1 ranked postion in Overwatch 2 along with other teams the compete in games such as Valorant and Tekken 8.
+Large esports teams have exploded in popularity T1 is the prime esports team in South Korea.
+They hold a number 1 ranked position in Overwatch 2 along with other teams that compete in games such as Valorant and Tekken 8.

-Blog
+Blogging

 Just like other countries, blogging is also popular in South Korea.
 Post topics range from personal reflections on philosophical conjectures to simple everyday life stories.
 Some of the popular Korean blog hosting websites include Naver Blog, Egloos, Blogin (defunct), Daum Blog, Yahoo!
 Korea Blog, Tistory, and Textcube.com (defunct).
 Two major portals for online communities in South Korea are Daum and Naver.
 Both operate as open public forums, or cafés, hosting a wide range of discussion topics—from entertainment, idols, and popular culture to more serious subjects like family, education, politics, and religion.

 Instant messaging

-In Korea, the most popular online messengers include NateOn, KakaoTalk, MSN Messenger, BuddyBuddy, Sayclub Tachy and more.
-NateOn is known to have surpassed the usage share of MSN, now claiming the most number of users among messengers used in Korea.
+In Korea, the most popular online messengers include NateOn, KakaoTalk, MSN Messenger, BuddyBuddy, Sayclub Tachy and more NateOn is known to have surpassed the usage share of MSN, now claiming the most number of users among messengers used in Korea.
+The apps are popular because some of them offer significantly more than just services related to instant messaging.
+KakaoTalk the most used instant messenger in South Korea provides several services including: banking, online shopping and transport.
+Many of these services have appeared to develop beyond the idea of just an instant messenger app they have become a way of life.

+The country also boasts some of the fastest intent speed in the entire world which makes it one of the prime locations for instant messaging.
+Ranking in the top 25 of fastest internet speeds in the entire world.